 Another upside to 2.1 soundbar systems is there are fewer speakers, which means less clutter and wires.
 They’re easier to set up as well, and most include Bluetooth, so you can play music from your other electronics too.

-Are They Better Than a 5.1 Home Theatre System?
+Are They Better Than a 5.1 Home Theater System?

-While 2.1 home entertainment systems can be great with good quality virtual surround sound, there’s something about the 5.1 home theatres that make a much better experience.
-Ultimately, if you want true surround sound, I would go with the 5.1 soundbar.
+While 2.1 home entertainment systems can be great with good quality virtual surround sound, there’s something about the 5.1 home theaters that make a much better experience.
+Ultimately, if you want true surround sound, I would go with the 5.1 soundbars.

 If you value true surround sound and want the best experience, I would pick a 5.1 channel system.
 Otherwise, if you’re on a budget, the 2.1 channel with good virtual surround sound should be sufficient, but don’t expect to be blown away.